How to apply

-If they wish non native speakers with a first degree from a university using English as a medium of instruction can include written confirmation from the university stating that the first degree has been conducted in English.
+Non-native speakers with a first degree from a University using English as a medium of instruction can include written confirmation from the University stating that the first degree has been conducted in English.
 However, to that statement we will attribute the English level B1 (CEFR standard).

 b) Recommendation Letters:

-In addition to your application you should upload two different recommendation letters, being at least one from an academic referee.
-Upon appliction you should also provide us the Name and address of the referee.
+In addition to your application you should upload two different recommendation letters - at least one must be from an academic referee.
+On your application you should also provide us the name and address of the referee.
 Please take into consideration that the members of the consortium may decide to contact the referees during the application period to verify the validity of the letters.
 Letters can be addressed to the MEDfOR Comission.

 Please fill the application form completely and make sure that you upload all the requested documents.
 Documents should be uploaded on the order specificied in the application form.

-If you fail to upload one of the requested documents; if you don't upload them in the requested order; or if you don't fill the application form correctly, your application will not be accepted.
+If you fail to upload one of the requested documents; if you don't upload the documents in the requested order; or if you don't fill the application form correctly, your application will not be accepted.

 The Consortium carries out the selection of students, where all partner universities are represented.